ZL63388/data-preparation-codes/README.md

 ### Data Preparation Codes

-#### This repository is a collection of both basic and advanced Machine Learning code templates for Data Preparation
+#### This repository is a collection of both basic code templates for Data Preparation

 ##### You are free to for this repository